 It can be life threatening if this chemical balance can't be corrected.

 Cancers can grow into and damage blood vessels in a vital part of the body.
-This could cause bleeding.
+This can cause bleeding.
 For example bleeding in the brain is a stroke, which can be fatal if the body can't control it.

 Many treatments can control cancer for a long time, even if they can't cure it.
-But if a cancer continues to grow, then unfortunately it can become too much for the body to cope with.
+But if a cancer continues to grow, then it can become too much for the body to cope with.

 Talking about dying

-It's something most people worry about at some point.
+Dying is something most people worry about at some point.
 Talking about the way the cancer is affecting your body can help to lessen at least some of those worries.